danidiaz/jet-stream/README.md

 - No flexibility in the underlying monad for the stream effects: it's always `IO`.

+- No separate "channels" that return extra information at the end of the stream.
+This means exceptions are the only way of signalling errors or unexpected conditions.

 - Elements in a stream can't be "extracted" one by one in a pull-based way, like you can do for example in